Genuinely Robust Inference for Clustered Data: Simulation Studies

-Figure \ref{fig:sim_normal} illustrates the Monte Carlo coverage frequencies.
-The horizontal axis measures the value of $\alpha$, and the vertical axis measures the coverage frequency.
-In the legend, `SUB' (respectively, `WCB', `JACK' and `CR1') indicates the score subsampling (respectively, wild cluster bootstrap, jackknife standard error with normal critical value, and CR1 standard error with normal critical value).
+Figure~\ref{fig:sim_normal} reports the Monte Carlo coverage frequencies.
+The horizontal axis represents the value of $\alpha$, and the vertical axis represents the coverage frequency.
+In the legend, `CSB' denotes the CS bootstrap, while `WCB' and `CR1' denote the wild cluster bootstrap and the CR1 standard error with normal critical values, respectively.
 The nominal coverage probability of 95\% is indicated by the horizontal gray line at 0.95.

-When $\alpha$ is small, say $\alpha<1.6$, the score subsampling performs the best, followed by the jackknife, the WCB, and the CR1.
-When $\alpha$ is larger, say $\alpha>1.6$, the score subsampling still performs the best, followed by the WCB, the jackknife, and the CR1.
-Overall, the score subsampling robustly yields the coverage frequencies closest to the nominal probability of 95\% across various values of $\alpha$.
-All the conventional methods suffer from sever under-coverage especially for small values of $\alpha$.
+The CS bootstrap performs best, followed by the WCB and the CR1.
+Overall, the CS bootstrap consistently delivers coverage frequencies closest to the nominal 95\% level across the range of $\alpha$.
+By contrast, both conventional methods suffer from under-coverage, particularly for small values of $\alpha$.